On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: Introduction and the main result

 for $\sqrt{K\log K}\leq Y\leq K^{1-\delta}$ with any small fixed constant $\delta>0$. \item For at least $(1/2-\eps)\#\mathcal S_K$ of the forms $g\in\mathcal S_K$ we have

 for $\sqrt{K\log K}\leq Y\leq K^{1-\delta}$ with any small fixed constant $\delta>0$. \end{enumerate} \end{theorem} The first part is proved by studying sign changes of Fourier coefficients $c_g(|d|)$ of a half-integral weight cusp form $g$ at fundamental discriminants $d$.
-The loss of powers of logarithm in part (i) is ultimately due to the fluctuation in the size of $|c_g(|d|)|$.
+The loss of powers of logarithm in part (1) is ultimately due to the fluctuation in the size of $|c_g(|d|)|$.
 Indeed, the study of sign changes relies on estimating the second and fourth moments of the Fourier coefficients and a consequence of the variation in the size of $|c_g(|d|)|$ is that these moments are not of the same order of magnitude as the fourth moment amplifies the large values of $|c_g(|d|)|$.
-The proof of the second part exploited the multiplicativity of $c_g(n)$ at squares following arguments of \cite{Lester-Matomaki-Radziwill2018}.
+The proof of the second part exploited the multiplicativity of $c_g(n)$ at squares following the arguments of \cite{Lester-Matomaki-Radziwill2018}.

-In the same article it was alluded that it might be possible to obtain a result that holds for a positive proportion of forms in $\mathcal S_K$ with $\gg K/Y$ real zeroes in $\mathcal F_Y$ by introducing a suitable mollifier to the argument (we shall review the approach of \cite{Jaasaari2025} in the next section).
+In the same article it was suggested that it might be possible to obtain a result that holds for a positive proportion of forms in $\mathcal S_K$ with $\gg K/Y$ real zeroes in $\mathcal F_Y$ by introducing a suitable mollifier to the argument (we shall review the approach of \cite{Jaasaari2026} in the next section).
 The goal of the present work is to verify this prediction.
 In the following section we introduce a mollifier that is suitable for our aim.
-The mollifier $M_g(d)$ is chosen so that typically $|c_g(|d|)M_g(d)|\approx 1$.
+The mollifier $M_g(d)$ is chosen so that typically $|c_g(|d|)|M_g(d)$ is of constant size.
 Our main result is the following, which unifies and improves the results in Theorem \ref{prior-theorem}.

 \begin{theorem} Let $K$ be a large parameter and $j\in\{1,2\}$.
 Then for $\gg K^2$ of the forms $g\in\mathcal S_K$ we have

 for $\sqrt{K\log K}\leq Y\leq K^{1-\vartheta}$ with any small fixed constant $\vartheta>0$. \end{theorem}